extnnn/uNotifications/README.md

 # uNotifications
-Notifications based on Users Events settings
+Notifications based on the Users Events settings